kljr/SpringboardVM/README.md

 ## Prerequisites

 - Linux or Mac (with NFS)
-- Bash
 - Composer
 - VirtualBox
 - Vagrant
 - Ansible (not required, but will make things quicker)
+- For acceptance tests, port 3334 free.
+If port 3334 is already in use, edit config/vagranfile.local to use a different one.
+You will also have to edit the acceptance test configuration to get them to work on an alternate port.

-If you have all of the following vagrant plugins, no network/IP configuration is required:
+If you have the following vagrant plugins, no network/IP configuration is required:

 - [vagrant-auto_network](https://github.com/oscar-stack/vagrant-auto_network)
 - [vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater)